The original do-it-yourself travel guide to Europe SM

 I showed up for Oktoberfest in München one fine September afternoon and couldn't find a room for less than twice my budget.
 After partaking of a ritual meal at the Hofbrauhaus and a few more Massen (huge mugs of beer) at the Oktoberfest fair grounds, I boarded an overnight train.
 I had several hours of sleep in my seat and got off somewhere at about 5 in the morning.
 I caught a return train (Eurailpass is great!) and slept on that until arriving back in Munich at about 10 AM.
 Then the tourist office landed me a great cheap room in a private home.
 I enjoyed a week of Oktoberfest — wunderbar!

 Holland is a particularly hospitable place.
 One night in Amsterdam, instead of locating a hotel room, I went out to my favorite cafe, the Hoppe at Het Spui.
 This is one of the famous centuries-old "brown bars" of Amsterdam.
 I met an interesting girl there and enjoyed some drinks and chat.
 Then she introduced me to her husband talking at another table, and they invited me home to sleep on their couch.
 They made coffee for me in the morning.
-It doesn't get any better than that.
+It hardly gets any better than that.
 I took leave, giving them my best Tot ziens!
 (See you later!).
 Holland, what a country!

 NOTE TO READERS

 I welcome questions and comments.
-If you have any concerns about your trip to Europe that have not been covered well enough in this chapter do not hesitate to write and ask.
+If you have any concerns about your trip to Europe that have not been covered well enough in this section please do not hesitate to write and ask.
+When you write please include relevant details, per the folowing paragraphs.

-My email address is johnbermont@enjoy-europe.com.
+My email address is [email protected].

-To support this site, please buy your goods at:
+Please buy your goods at:

 Shop in your shorts!